Human Biology Synthesis: HUMBIO 192 (2-3 units per quarter for 6 units total, letter grade only)

 Instead of a formal class associated with the Synthesis series, there are Synthesis specific workshops and assignments that will provide you with guidance toward completing your Synthesis project.
 The workshops are scheduled once per quarter and you will work with a small community of students to share the experience and help develop your project more fully.
 Synthesis projects are showcased at the HumBio Symposium.
 For full details, students should refer to the Capstone Handbook.

 1. Have an idea of a project that ties together your HumBio experience.
-Consider a medium for the final output of your Synthesis.
+Set up a meeting to discuss your project with Dr. Katherine Preston or Samantha Cooper.
+Booking links are:

 2. Find a faculty mentor.
 Contact student services if you need assistance identifying someone.